syngit-org/syngit/README.md

 ## Use syngit

 There is 3 custom objects that are necessary to create in order to use syngit.
-More information about the usage can be found in the [wiki](https://github.com/syngit-org/syngit/wiki/Usage).
+More information about the usage can be found in the [wiki](https://github.com/syngit-org/syngit/wiki/📖-Usage).
+The detailled descricription of each object can be found [here](https://github.com/syngit-org/syngit/wiki/🔧-Resources-Definition).

 ### RemoteUser